cloud-gov/cg-site/_posts/2019-09-06-deprecation-policy.md

 ## We're Here for You

 We are committed to improving the user experience of government.
-If you have questions, please don't hesitate to reach out at cloud-gov-support@gsa.gov.
+If you have questions, please don't hesitate to reach out at [support@cloud.gov](mailto:support@cloud.gov).

 With regards,